Shopping for an Aquabot robot pool cleaner?

 For one, it has a pool-mapping system that dramatically increases cleaning efficiency and speed.
 It prevents the robot from cleaning the same areas repeatedly and ensures there are no missed spots.
 It also improves the cleaner’s obstacle avoidance capability.

-For power, the Aquabot Elite relies on two DC motors.
+For power, the Aquabot Elite relies on three DC motors.

 The robot moves on EverGrip rubber tracks that are optimized for movement in the water.
 They have excellent traction on the pool surface with no slippage.